-Heading into winter break, we provided an update on recent work to advance the goals and strategies of racial justice work at Loyola.
-Read the full message
+Click here for an update on our recent work to advance the goals and strategies of racial justice work at Loyola particularly in support of students of color.

 In this early assessment phase, Anti-Racism Initiative Working Group, in collaboration with faculty, staff and students, has developed three overarching goals with concrete action steps and action owners listed here.
 This is early in our developmental continuum and we acknowledge there is more work to do.

 Create a safe, respectful, and inclusive environment for students, staff, and faculty of color.

 Partner with campus safety to create innovative models of Campus Safety.
 Strengthen the relationship between Campus Safety and the LUC community.
 This effort is led by Tom Murray and Lester Manzano, and supported by Joan Holden, Dawn Collins, Deb Schmidt-Rogers, and Anna Shymanski.

 Revisit student, staff, and faculty dispute resolution procedures.
 Consult with relevant University offices regarding current practices for dispute resolution and consider strategies (e.g., restorative justice practices) that may address cases that do not violate the law.
 Enhance communication with the LUC community regarding the existing policies and procedures that address racist behavior.
 This effort is led by Stacey Jaksa, Badia Ahad, Joan Stasiak, and Marshawn Brown, and supported by Winifred Williams, Jane Neufeld, Deb Schmidt-Rogers, Tim Love, and UMC.